-Treaty means the Treaty establishing the European Community, as amended.
+Treaty means the Treaty establishing the European Community, as amended, supplemented and/or replaced from time to time.

-Winding-up Proceedings means winding-up proceedings (liquidatieprocedures/procédures de liquidation) within the meaning of Article 3, 59° of the Credit Institutions Supervision Law.
+Winding-up Proceedings means winding-up proceedings (liquidatieprocedures/procédures de liquidation) within the meaning of Article 3, 59° of the Banking Law.